-Meatballs with Zucchini are the perfect kid friendly addition to any pasta night.
+Hidden veggie meatballs with zucchini are the perfect kid friendly addition to hidden veggie spaghetti sauce.
 Packed with hidden veggies, no one will ever know the green goodness is tucked inside.
 These zucchini meatballs are tender, flavorful, and taste just like your favorite traditional version.
 Remove the guilt from your spaghetti night with this toddler friendly hidden veggie recipe.

 I grew up in an Italian American household where every week we had “Sunday Gravy.”
 Thick, flavorful tomato sauce simmering with meatballs and sometimes sausage all day before serving on a huge plate of pasta.

 It’s something that I took with me and adore making for my kids.

 Trial and Error for the Perfect Hidden Veggie Meatball

 The problem is, while my boys adore spaghetti and meatballs, it’s not exactly